davidtaylor6130/RightClickTools/README.md

 ## Context‑Menu Integration

-- **Windows:** Import the registry snippet and update the path to the executable in [`Reg Files/windows.reg`](Reg%20Files/windows.reg) to add "Clean with RCT" and "Hash with RCT" actions.
+- **Windows:** Import the registry snippet and update the path to the executable in [`Reg Files/windows.reg`](Reg%20Files/windows.reg) to add “Clean with RCT” and “Hash with RCT” actions.
-- **macOS:** Use the command in [`Reg Files/MacOs.Automator.txt`](Reg%20Files/MacOs.Automator.txt) inside an Automator "Quick Action" to invoke the toolkit.
+- **macOS:** Use the command in [`Reg Files/MacOs.Automator.txt`](Reg%20Files/MacOs.Automator.txt) inside an Automator “Quick Action” to invoke the toolkit.

 ## Configuration